As a student, you are required to comply with these academic regulations that include

 Official Adult Education and General Educational Development transcripts are available from the Ministry of Education.
 Students can access unofficial statements of their marks from mySaskPolytech.

-Students who voluntarily withdraw from a course or program must complete and submit the appropriate form to Registration Services.
+Students who voluntarily withdraw from a course or program must complete and submit the appropriate form to Enrolment Services.
 Upon completing the withdrawal form, refunds may be applied.
 See Refunds and Withdrawals for details.

 Non-attendance is not considered to be notification of intention to withdraw from a course or program.